 Clicking on this menu item presents options in the drop-down menu shown in Figure 3.
 Change Save Location generates a directory navigation window to select or create a folder where the reports will be saved.
-By default, the program creates/uses the folder called Reports in the same directory where the first bin\ file was opened in that session.
+By default, the program creates/uses the folder called Reports in the same directory where the first bin file was opened during the program session.
 Selecting multiple data files in the same session (without quitting the program) will result in all reports being stored in the same directory unless the folder is changed with this option.

-Include Spectrograms (default off)
+Include Spectrograms

-Click on this item to toggle the generation of the spectrograms for observing spectral changes caused by the changing states of a live animal or noise pattern changes over time.
+Click on this item to toggle on or off the generation and inclusion of the spectrograms in the report.